10 Interesting Facts You Should Know Before Visiting Prague

 Fun Fact: Nations that consume more pork, dairy, eggs, and fish tend to be taller.
 And you were making fun of Czech Christmas carp...

 8/ Invention of Sugar Cubes

-Home Sweet Home, one would say… well, it would have been less sweeter without sugar cubes.
+Home Sweet Home, one would say… well, it would have been less sweet without sugar cubes.
 They were invented by Jacob Christoph Rad, Director of a sugar factory in Dacice in 1843.
-It was a hit and the new invention quickly spreaded around Europe.
+It was a hit and the new invention quickly spread around Europe.

 Fun Facts: The idea to produce sugar in cube form actually came from Rad´s wife Juliana, who cut herself while slicing a standard sugar loaf into smaller parts.
 She was a very social person and needed lots of sugar for her guests´ coffee and tea.
 Rad gave her the first box of 350 white and red sugar cubes in 1841.

 Otto Wichterle was a Czech chemist and an author or co-author of approximately 180 patents and over 200 publications.
 Among his biggest and the best-known inventions are soft contact lenses as well as silon, the material used mainly for tights production.